Photo Credit: SweetOnVeg via cc

 Other Guest Posts from Actor Hub

-• When you are acting Shakespeare you will often need to stretch yourself to extreme emotions.
-Here is a fun video exercise from the BBC archive for playing with emotional levels.
+When you are acting Shakespeare try playing your scene in some absurd ways.
+Here is a fun video exercise from the BBC archive for exploring the situation and delivery.